How concerns came to us in 2019/20

 - take no action

-- agree ‘undertakings’ with a registrant (undertakings are promises by the registrant about things they will or will not do in the future.
-They may include restrictions on practice or behaviour, or the commitment to undergo supervision or retraining)
+- agree ‘undertakings’ with a registrant (undertakings are promises by the registrant on things they will or will not do in the future, and may include restrictions on their practice or behaviour or the commitment to undergo supervision or retraining)

 - refer the case to a fitness to practise committee for a hearing